Aqovia/state-management-example/README.md

   - [./client/package.json](./client/package.json) contains the generation code, in the `generate-api` script
   - [./client/src/generated/products-api/](./client/src/generated/products-api/) contains the generated models and API client
-    - **Note.** The application must be cloned and built for these code-generated files to appear
+    - **Note.** This repository must be cloned and built for these code-generated files to appear

 - GraphQL Code Generation

   - [./client/package.json](./client/package.json) contains the generation code, in the `generate-graphql` script
   - [./client/graphql-codegen.ts](./client/graphql-codegen.ts) contains the code-generation configuration
   - [./client/src/generated/graphql-types](./client/src/generated/graphql-types) contains the generated types
-    - **Note.** The application must be cloned and built for these code-generated files to appear
+    - **Note.** This repository must be cloned and built for these code-generated files to appear

 - Server Querying